gds32571/lightning/README.md

 ### client software

 check_lightning:
    This program connects to the lightning manager to read its opinion on likelihood of a "close-by" strike.
 If 100%, the program will shutdown the Raspberry Pi, the UPS3 that supports the RPI, and then disconnect from the wall wart adapter powering the UPS3.
+There is a testmode flag so that you can connect to a different ports (detect-test.py).
+Also can generate test URL instead of real URL.
+See the program comments.